Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Introduction

 \section{Introduction}

-The confining nature of pure Yang–Mills (YM) theory has long been established through Monte Carlo lattice simulations, which show that the Wilson loop for fundamental quark probes obeys an area law at large distances \cite{qq1,qq2}.
-Since then, a continuous effort has been made to advance an understanding of the mechanism underlying the infrared (IR) properties of non-Abelian gauge theories, both employing lattice methods and methods formulated in continuum spacetime.
+The confining nature of pure Yang-Mills (YM) theory has long been established through Monte Carlo lattice simulations, which show that the Wilson loop for fundamental quark probes obeys an area law at large distances \cite{qq1,qq2}.
+Since then, a continuous effort has been made to advance an understanding of the mechanism underlying the infrared (IR) properties of non-Abelian gauge theories, employing lattice methods and formulations in continuum spacetime.

 Gauge field correlation functions in the continuum have been studied based on the refined Gribov-Zwanziger formalism~\cite{gribov1}, the Dyson-Schwinger equations~\cite{cristina,benn}, and functional renormalization group methods~\cite{frg}.
-All these approaches have produced IR two-point correlation functions displaying a dynamically generated gluon mass scale, as originally proposed by Cornwall~\cite{Cornwall:1981zr} and in agreement with the behavior observed in lattice simulations~\cite{lattprop1,lattprop2,gribov-latt,lattprop3,lattprop4,lattprop5}.
+All these approaches have produced IR two-point correlation functions displaying a dynamically generated gluon mass scale, as originally proposed in Ref.~\cite{Cornwall:1981zr} and in agreement with the behavior observed in lattice simulations~\cite{lattprop1,lattprop2,gribov-latt,lattprop3,lattprop4,lattprop5}.
 Motivated by such results, effective models that incorporate a gluon mass term were proposed; see the review in~\cite{Pelaez:2021tpq} for references.
-In this theoretical setting, gluon confinement is associated with infrared suppression and spectral positivity of the correlation functions~\cite{Cornwall:2013zra}.
+In this theoretical setting, gluon confinement is associated with infrared suppression and spectral positivity violation of the correlation functions~\cite{Cornwall:2013zra}.
 However, a connection to confinement in the Wilson sense continues to be missing when dealing with these gauge-dependent correlators.
-Theoretical studies in the maximal Abelian gauge (MAG) \cite{MAG-G} and the large-distance behavior of field-strength correlators in Landau gauge extracted from lattice simulations \cite{landau-g} also reveal the emergence of infrared mass scales.
+Theoretical studies in the maximal Abelian gauge (MAG) \cite{MAG-G} and the large-distance behavior of field-strength correlators in the Landau gauge extracted from lattice simulations \cite{landau-g} also reveal the emergence of infrared mass scales.